 Brownfields are defined as real properties, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 EPA's Brownfields Program provides funds and technical assistance to states, communities, and other stakeholders in economic redevelopment to work together to assess, safely clean up, and sustainably reuse brownfields.

 EPA's Brownfields and Land Revitalization office balances protecting human health and the environment with redevelopment.
 Possible environmental contamination can affect re-use of abandoned or unused sites.
 Many "brownfields" were created when manufacturing plants or military bases closed or moved.
 EPA assesses these sites to clean them up, prevent more contamination and make plans for re-use.

 The federal UST program defines underground storage tank systems (USTs) as tanks and connected piping with at least 10 percent of their combined volume underground.
 Some leaking USTs can cause fires and explosions.
 The greatest hazard is UST contents seeping into the soil and contaminating groundwater, the main source of drinking water.
-Learn more about cleaning up UST system releases and EPA's UST compliance monitoring and enforcement process.
+Learn more about cleaning up UST system releases and EPA's Leaking UST cleanup enforcement.

 Hazardous waste can be released accidentally from storage facilities.
 Under the Resource Conservation and Recovery Act (RCRA), owners or operators of treatment, storage or disposal (TSD) facilities are responsible for investigating and cleaning up these accidental releases.
 EPA calls this kind of cleanup a "corrective action."